buildpacks/rfcs/text/0000-structured-logging.md

 #### Before
 ```
-[restorer] Restoring data for "org.cloudfoundry.node-engine:52207f643ab0fba66d5189a51aac280c4834c81f24a7297446896386ec93a5ed" from cache
+Restoring data for "org.cloudfoundry.node-engine:52207f643ab0fba66d5189a51aac280c4834c81f24a7297446896386ec93a5ed" from cache
-[restorer] Restoring data for "org.cloudfoundry.node-engine:node" from cache
+Restoring data for "org.cloudfoundry.node-engine:node" from cache
-[restorer] Restoring data for "org.cloudfoundry.npm:cache" from cache
+Restoring data for "org.cloudfoundry.npm:cache" from cache
-[restorer] Restoring data for "org.cloudfoundry.npm:node_modules" from cache
+Restoring data for "org.cloudfoundry.npm:node_modules" from cache
 ```

 #### After